gs1/EPCIS/Conformance Requirements/2 Test Case Requirements/TCR53_SensorElement.md

 n.n.
 ___
 ## Pre-test conditions
 * Create an EPCIS Document ('set1') with several events accommodating a `SensorElement` extension.
 Ensure that set1 collectively covers all `SensorElement` attributes.
-Ensure that at least one event has a user extension at the `SensorElement`, `SensorMetaData` and `SensorReport` level.
+Ensure that at least one event has a user extension at the `SensorElement`, `SensorMetadata` and `SensorReport` level.
 Ensure that one event does not include a `SensorElement`.
 Ensure that one event conveys a sensor reading of `type` "gs1:Temperature" with a `value` expressed in `uom` "CEL".
 * Create an EPCIS Document ('set2') with two events accommodating a `SensorElement` extension.
 In the first one, the inline attributes `dataProcessingMethod`, `deviceID`, `deviceMetadata`, `rawData`and `time` appear in the `sensorMetadata` element, while in the second one, the inline attributes are present in the `sensorReport` element.
 Ensure that the respective values are distinguishable from each other.
 * Create an EPCIS Document ('set3') with one event accommodating a `SensorElement` extension, where one or several of the inline attributes `dataProcessingMethod`, `deviceID`, `deviceMetadata`, `rawData`and `time` appear both in the `sensorMetadata` element as well as in the `sensorReport`element.
 * Document passes XML/JSON validation